rromanotero/minios/README.md

 Over the years other people have contributed to it (really only Conan Veitch), and it has become more of a microcontroller OS, but the instruction aspects remains.

 # The book

 There's an instructional guide detailing step by step how to build MiniOS from scratch.
 Where is it?
-It is for the msot part complete, but we and the other author have been busy and are still working out the details.
+It is for the most part complete, but me and my co-author (Alex Aravind) have been busy and are still working out the details.
 Should you want a copy for academic purposes free to send an e-mail.

 # What is it used for (other than instruction)?

-Still exploring this, but the idea so far is to take advantage of deployable apps.
+Still exploring this, but the idea so far is to take advantage of deployable apps (yes we have apps!).
+For instance, in MCU robots, such as [this one](https://www.youtube.com/watch?v=Tp8fJ_0Ap_s).

 # On what platforms does it run?